SpotlightKid/dfjpverb/README.md

 ## Acknowledgements

-The DSP code is generated from the FAUST sources via the [faustpp] pre-processor and uses the [re.jpverb] function from the FAUST standard library.
+The DSP code is generated from the FAUST sources via the [faustpp] post-processor and uses the [re.jpverb] function from the FAUST standard library.

 The project is built using the DISTRHO Plugin Framework ([DPF]) and set up